-§351.
+§2302.
 Enlistments; term, grade

-(a) Under regulations prescribed by the Secretary, the Commandant may enlist persons for minority or a period of at least two years but not more than six years.
+(a) Under regulations prescribed by the Secretary, the Commandant may enlist persons for the duration of their minority or a period of at least two years but not more than six years.

 (b) The Secretary shall prescribe the grades or ratings for persons enlisting in the Regular Coast Guard.